What is Lumbago (acute lumbago)?

 - Digestive problems due to protective posture and reduced movement

-- Increased stress and emotional tension
+- Increased stress load and emotional tension

 - Compensatory tension in the neck and shoulders

-- Breathing changes due to pain avoidance
+- Changes in breathing due to pain avoidance

-Causes & risk factors for lumbago
+Causes & Risk Factors for Lumbago

 The most common main triggers